IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

 ## Managing an existing Db2 instance {#managing-db2-instance}

-If a Db2 instance is already installed on your system, you can see the **Db2 Instance Already Exists** workflow opens in a new editor tab when you try to create a new Db2 instance.
+If a Db2 instance is already installed on your system, you can see the **Db2 instance already exists** workflow opens in a new editor tab when you try to create a new Db2 instance.
 You can have only one Db2 instance at a time.

   ![existing db2 instance]({{site.baseurl}}/assets/images/db2-instance-exists.png){:width="550" :height="750"}